 Journal of Legal Studies

 Helland, Eric and Klick, Jonathan, "The Effect of Judicial Expedience on Attorney Fees in Class Actions" (2007).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 1122.